-The International Journal of Intangible Heritage is a refereed academic and professional journal, published annually in English and Korean and dedicated to the promotion of the understanding of all aspects of intangible heritage worldwide, and to the communication of research and examples of good professional practice.
+The International Journal of Intangible Heritage is a refereed academic and professional journal, published annually in English and Korean and dedicated to the promotion of the understanding of all aspects of intangible heritage worldwide, and to the communication of research as well as examples of good professional practice.

 Contributions, refereeing and the selection process

-Work must be original, it must not have been published elsewhere, and if a paper is accepted for publication, the author must agree to transfer copyright to the IJIH.
+Work must be original, it must not have been published elsewhere, and if a paper is accepted for publication, the author must sign a declaration and agree to transfer copyright to the IJIH.
 Articles must be submitted in English, and it is the responsibility of the author to provide good quality translations from languages other than English.

 - Initial assessment to ensure that the article meets our criteria for inclusion in the IJIH. (see the notes on our web page www.ijih.org)

-- The paper is then sent to two referees for academic review.
+- The paper is then sent to at least two referees for academic review.

 - Once recommended by the referees, it then goes to the full Editorial Board (which meets each February) for the final refereeing and selection process.

 - Authors on the final list may be asked to revise their articles (based on feedback from the Editorial Board) and to re-submit within a few weeks.